 But that’s not all.
 The Hollow style is a game-changer.
 Its thin outlines create a blueprint look that’s engineered to perfection.
 But you can also use it to create a stained-glass effect by overlaying it on solid colors.
 And if you want to sharpen your design, set it to 50% gray and use a screen or color dodge effect at around 25% opacity.

 And let’s not forget the solid layer, which can be offset to simulate a drop shadow.
 But if you’re looking for a more conventional look, Xylitol’s Solo style has got you covered.
 Its conventional spacing is perfect for accompanying flat text.
 And if you want to get creative, the outline style is perfect for layer transparency tricks.

-- You’ll need to use an application that allows you to overlay layers of text.
-Every application has a different way of dealing with this but generally, you type what you want, make several overlapping copies of the layer then alter each layer’s color and style.
+Of course, experimenting with Xylitol takes a little know-how.
+You’ll need to use an application that allows you to overlay layers of text.
+And while every application is different, the general process involves making several overlapping copies of the layer and altering each layer’s color and style.

-- If you’re using the front layer and all the edge layers, you might think it’s unnecessary to include the back layer.
-But the back layer can help obscure some of the background leaking through due to layer rendering imprecision.
-You might not need it but it’s there if you do.
+And while the front and edge layers may seem sufficient, don’t forget about the back layer.
+It can help obscure some of the background leaking through due to layer rendering imprecision.

 If you plan on using the Hollow style, make sure to use it as the first layer and check carefully for unwanted overlaps before copying the layer.
 And remember, adjusting tracking can fix any overlaps, so don’t wait until the end to do it.

 Xylitol is a typeface that encourages experimentation and creativity.
 So, let your imagination run wild and see what amazing designs you can create with this geometric wonder.